 If you think your computer might be infected, you can use the anti-malware, anti-adware or anti-virus software recommended by your computer manufacturer or a trusted IT professional.

-Keep in mind that malware can evolve, or other malicious programs can cause similar problems.
+Keep in mind that malware can evolve, and other malicious programs can cause similar problems.
 Whichever program you choose to use, be sure to keep it updated with the latest software release.

 Report security flaws to us